Tweedy96/SensorsAndControl/README.md

 # Turtlebot follow a Red turtlebot using RGB-D camera

 This project uses MATLAB and ROS environment to control a turtlebot 3 waffle.
 By using a RGB-D camera, the robot is capable of tracking and following a red object.
-For this project scope, it is used to trail a red turtlebot waffle
+For this project scope, it is used to trail a red turtlebot waffle.

 <b> <i>Required Software: </i></b>
 - Ubuntu 18.04